• Skip to primary navigation

 • cruelty-free vegan.

 This creamy soup keeps well in the refrigerator up to 5 days, since it is dairy-free it also freezes great up to 5 months in freezer proof containers.
+Reheat in a saucepan on the stovetop until bubbly.

 Did you know that 1 cup of this soup contains 6 grams protein?
 Plant-powered all day, every day!
 Let’s do this!

-Green Bean Recipes to Try:
+Green Bean Recipes to Try

 Green String Bean Soup with Dill, Garlic and Carrots